-The #1 tool a nurse always has around her neck is a stethoscope.
-I have used a Litman stethoscope my entire career.
-It’s held up well and I think they do a good job, and are high quality.
+The #1 tool a nurse always has around her neck is a stethoscope, so it’s an ideal gift.
+I have used a Littmann stethoscope my entire career.
+My littmann stethoscope has held up well and I think they do a good job, and are high quality.
 They’re used for checking heart rate, lungs and even reflexes!
 A stethascope is one of those essential tools for a nurse.
 Also a great gift for a new nurse (if they don’t already have a good one).
-Don’t forget a stethoscope ID tag, so the doctors don’t steal it (“inadvertantly”).
+Don’t forget a stethoscope ID tag, it’s a great way to keep the doctors from stealing it (“inadvertantly”).

 Good nurses (aka, not me anymore) carry around a hemostat and scissors.
 They are incredibly helpful to have on your person, both would be practical gifts.
 I used to carry them until a doctor stole them one day.
 Yup, I’m still mad.
 I like that the ones I linked to aren’t going to get sent to sterile processing with the other stainless steel — they’ll remember they are yours. 🙂 A very useful gift.

 Depending on their department, they may also like a nice pen light (important in Neuro).

 Or, you could get a cute badge reel if you want something cute.
 Sometimes something fun during those long hours makes a different for your favorite nurse.